Electric scooter lighting: headlamps, taillights, turn signals, horn

 In practice this lands in three shapes:

 - Bicycle mechanical bell — the cheapest and most common option on entry-level scooters (Xiaomi M365, Segway-Ninebot MAX G30, NIU KQi2).
 Works without power.
-Loudness 70–80 dB at 2 m, frequency around 1500 Hz.
+Loudness is on the order of 70–90 dB a couple of metres away, with a tonal sound of a few kilohertz (the exact figures vary by individual bell).

 - Electric horn (e-horn) — a copy of the automotive horn.
 On premium (NAMI Burn-E 2 — “motorcycle style horn”).
-Loudness 85–95 dB, power 5–15 W. Powered from the main battery via a dedicated button on the left grip.
+Loudness is roughly 85–95 dB, and it draws on the order of a few to a dozen-odd watts.
+Powered from the main battery via a dedicated button on the left grip.

 - Combined ringer + horn — on some Inokim and Apollo Phantom models: short press — “ding” of the bell, long press — real horn.